neura-sx/neura-sx.github.io/BUILD_WIN64.md

 * **CMake**
 https://cmake.org/files/v3.4/cmake-3.4.1-win32-x86.zip
 Unzip the file and move it to `[Graphene-Aux]\cmake-3.4.1-win32-x86`.
-Make sure you don't have any nested folders, i.e. you should have:
+Make sure you don't end up with nested folders, i.e. you should have:
 `[Graphene-Aux]\cmake-3.4.1-win32-x86\bin`
 instead of something like this:
 `[Graphene-Aux]\cmake-3.4.1-win32-x86\cmake-3.4.1-win32-x86\bin`.